 Thanks for your contributions to our Let's Talk conversation exploring what we want our district to look like in 5-10 years' time.
 The deadline for responses closed on 1 September 2017, and we're now analysing what you've told us to identify some key themes to reflect in our new Corporate Plan, which will be published in November.
-We'll publish a summary of responses on this page, and how we're using them to inform our new plan, by the end of September.
+We'll publish a summary of responses on this page, and how we're using them to inform our new plan, when the final report is available in early November.
 We continue to welcome general and specific feedback about the Council and its services in the meantime: go back to the 'Feedback' page to find out how.

 South Cambridgeshire – Overview

 South Cambridgeshire is a vibrant rural district consisting of over 100 villages in an area of approximately 350 square miles of countryside, completely surrounding Cambridge City.
 These villages vary in size and character from relatively isolated, outlying rural settlements, to larger settlements situated on major routes into Cambridge and new developments on the city fringe.

 Each settlement has its distinctive characteristics; however, each shares a strong sense of community and a shared willingness to work together to improve the local economy and environment for everyone.

 What do you love about living in South Cambridgeshire?

 What makes your community a great place to live now and why?

 How can we preserve and enhance what is important to you whilst the district is changing?